natareo/assembly-workshop-2021/_episodes/03-hoon-3--subject-oriented-programming.md

 The generator itself consists of a cell `[%say hoon]`, where `hoon` is the rest of the code.
 The `%say` metadata tag indicates to Arvo what the expected structure of the generator is _qua_ `%say` generator.

 In general, a `%say` generator doesn't need a sample (input arguments) to complete:  Arvo can elide that if necessary.

-More generally, a `%say` generator TODO
+More generally, though, a `%say` generator is useful any time a calculation needs to depend on user input or system parameters (beyond the static system library).

 The maximalist `sample` is a 3-tuple:  `[[now eny beak] ~[unnamed arguments] ~[named arguments]]`.